tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Champion Feat

-A number of times per day equal to your highest non-Charisma modifier, you can roll twice when you cast _eidolic boon_ and gain both effects (reroll a duplicate result).
+A number of times per full recovery equal to your highest non-Charisma modifier, you can roll twice when you cast _eidolic boon_ and gain both effects (reroll a duplicate result).

 #### Epic Feat